How Beanstalk Works

 Beanstalk requires a diverse set of participants, including Silo Members (people who Deposit assets in the Silo), Sowers (people who lend Beans to Beanstalk), and arbitrageurs.
 Beanstalk aligns the incentives of every individual participant to maximize price stability and create a diverse, decentralized economy.
 Beanstalk-native financial incentives consistently increase censorship resistance, stability and liquidity over time.

-At the beginning of each Season, the Sun calculates deltaB (the sum of the time and liquidity weighted average shortage or excess Beans across liquidity pools on the Minting Whitelist), Beanstalk's debt level, and the change in demand for Soil over the previous 2 Seasons, and dynamically adjusts the Bean supply, Soil supply and Maximum Temperature to bring the price back towards the peg.
+At the beginning of each Season, the Sun calculates deltaB (the cumulative time-weighted average shortages or excesses of Beans across liquidity pools on the Minting Whitelist), Beanstalk's debt level, the change in demand for Soil over the previous 2 Seasons, and Beanstalk's liquidity level, and dynamically adjusts the Bean supply, Soil supply, Maximum Temperature and the Crop Ratio to bring the price back towards the peg.

 When the price of Bean is too low (i.e., deltaB is negative), Beanstalk:

-• Increases the Soil supply by deltaB, subject to the cap in EBIP-2; and
+Increases the Soil supply by deltaB, subject to the cap in EBIP-2;

 By increasing the Soil supply and raising the Maximum Temperature, Beanstalk can decrease the supply of Beans and therefore bring the price of Bean back up to its peg (assuming there are willing lenders at the given Temperature).
 In principle, a reasonable debt level and consistent credit history attracts lenders.